 The Stockton Community Steering Committee meet regularly, requiring ongoing participation and a significant time commitment from community residents, business owners, and other stakeholders.
-In most cases, steering committee meetings occur in the evenings and may draw attendees away from their families and other obligations.
-Community-resident steering committee members are not paid and do not have expenses reimbursed to participate in the process or attend these meetings.
-Providing stipends to help cover some time and expenses associated with attending meetings is an important way to support this critical participation and encourage sustained and meaningful community engagement throughout these processes.
+In most cases, steering committee meetings occurred in the evenings and may have drawn attendees away from their families and other obligations.
+Community-resident steering committee members were not paid and did not have expenses reimbursed to participate in the process or attend these meetings.
+Providing stipends to help cover some time and expenses associated with attending meetings was established as an important way to support this critical participation and encourage sustained and meaningful community engagement throughout these processes.
 Toward that end, and in response to several residents and community advocates on the Stockton Community Steering Committee, CARB developed new statewide guidance encouraging districts to work with steering committees in developing stipend programs for resident members of steering committees.

 On August 20, 2020, the District Governing Board responded to the community needs and approved District staff's recommendation to provide stipends to eligible resident steering committee members, effective retroactively for participation beginning on January 1, 2020.
 Under the stipend program developed by District staff in consultation with CSC stakeholders across all San Joaquin Valley AB 617 communities, residents who participate as community steering committee members, who do not receive compensation for their attendance at such meetings, may request a stipend to offset the cost of participating in each regular Community Steering Committee meeting.
 Eligible residents may receive a \$75 stipend per Community Steering Committee meeting when their attendance is verified on the meeting roll-call list or sign-in sheet and were present for at least 75% of the scheduled meeting (equivalent to missing up to 30 minutes of a scheduled 2 hour meeting).
-Residents will receive stipends for attending up to fifteen (15) Community Steering Committee meetings in a calendar year, for a total cost of up to \$1,125 per year.
+Residents will receive stipends for attending up to fifteen (15) Community Steering Committee meeting up to 51,125 per year.
 The stipends for resident steering committee members are subject to the availability of state AB 617 funding and approved allocation in the District's Budget on an annual basis.